deliberate-programming/training-room/.doc/setup.md

 Press `Ctrl-C` to stop the automatic recording.

-Please also check the directory `Screenshots` in the root of your repo.
-That's where `dp-record` automatically saves screenshots taken every interval seconds.
+Please also have a look at the directory `Screenshots` in the root of your repo.
+That's where `dp-record` automatically saved screenshots taken at the end of every interval.

 If you got this far without any errors you're set for your first Deliberate Programming session.